Misunderstood? How to Let Go of the Need to Explain Yourself

 You always have the right to express your opinion and discuss an issue further.
 But only if it serves a purpose and helps you move forward.
 You also have the right not to engage and not respond at all.

-2. Realize that others’ views of your opinions don’t diminish your worth.
+2. Others’ views of your opinions don’t diminish your worth.

 You are who you are and you’re entitled to your thoughts and views.
 Your opinions are not who you are.
 They are the position you hold at this moment, which may change subsequently.